Scientific Accuracy Verified || v3.4.1

 BMI is a population-level screening tool, not an individual health assessment.
 It does not account for body composition, muscle mass, or fat distribution.
 A muscular athlete may have an 'overweight' BMI with excellent health markers.
 Waist circumference and body fat % provide more individual insight.

-About the US Navy Method
+About the US Navy Body Fat Formula

 How to Measure Correctly